Johneriksson88/quiz-app/README.md

 ### Validator Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjohneriksson88.github.io%2Fquiz-app%2Fgame.html)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjohneriksson88.github.io%2Fquiz-app%2Fgame.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)
 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - The following metrics were returned:
-      - There are 11 functions in this file.
+      - There are 10 functions in this file.
-      - Function with the largest signature takes 2 arguments, while the median is 0.
+      - Function with the largest signature take 1 arguments, while the median is 0.
-      - Largest function has 10 statements in it, while the median is 3.
+      - Largest function has 14 statements in it, while the median is 3.5.
-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+      - The most complex function has a cyclomatic complexity value of 7 while the median is 1.5.

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+At the moment there are no known bugs on the app.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://johneriksson88.github.io/quiz-app/index.html

 ## Credits